gpoehl/phpReport/README.md

 development.

-Each prototype action generates a html table containing some interesting stuff about the current data row, current data group and computed values.
+Each prototype action generates a html table containing some interesting stuff about the current data row, data group values and computed values.

 The following example for a medium complex application shows the usage of some basic features.